neurogeom/CAR/docs/1-CAR-Server.md

 ```

 #### Start AI Module
-Use the following command to start the superuser container:
+To start the superuser container, use the following command:

 ```sh
 docker run -itd --name superuser \